-The SUNY Cobleskill Foundation exists to foster private-sector investment in SUNY Cobleskill's students, programs and plant.
-The Foundation seeks and secures gifts, donations, contributions, bequests and other funds, which it invests with the goal of providing interest income to be used for the advancement of the College and its students.
-The SUNY Cobleskill Foundation board members include members of the community, as well as college alumni, faculty, staff and students.
+The SUNY Cobleskill Foundation exists to foster private-sector investment in SUNY Cobleskill's students, programs and facilities.
+The Foundation seeks and secures donations, bequests and other funds, which it invests with the goal of providing investment income to be used for the advancement of the College and its students.
+The SUNY Cobleskill Foundation board members include members of the local/regional community, as well as faculty, staff, students and college alumni from across the United States.

 The SUNY Cobleskill Foundation provides financial assistance to students through its scholarship program; funding for faculty development, and educational programming enhancements.
-The Foundation also provides leadership and direction in several fundraising initiatives including the College's current "Second Century Campaign", in celebration of the College's 100th Anniversary.
-The campaign will significantly increase the endowment funding for scholarships, an endowed chair, and professorships, and the establishment of the "1911 Heritage Society", a dedicated group of SUNY Cobleskill supporters who have provided resources to continue the tradition of academic excellence through a planned gift.
+In addition, it provides leadership and direction for several fundraising initiatives including endowment generation for scholarships, endowed chairs, professorships, and many more.
+The College's "Heritage Society" is comprised of a dedicated group of SUNY Cobleskill supporters who have provided planned/estate gifts to continue the tradition of academic excellence at the College for generations to come.